 The Temporal Lobe is located on the side of the head just above the ears.
-The right side is responsible for perceptual skills, order such as spatial relationships and visual organization.
+The right side is responsible for perceptual skills, such as spatial relationships and visual organization.
 The left side controls expressive language and is called the Wernicke’s area.
-Although memory is a function of the brain as a whole, page memory is strongly language based.
+Although memory is a function of the brain as a whole, memory is strongly language based.

 Damage to the temporal lobe significantly affects these skills.